Facilities and Activities

 Shopping is available three miles south of the park in historic Bedford.
 Visit the Taylor County Historical Museum at the west edge of Bedford on Highway 2.
 A beautiful golf course is located on Highway 148 north of Bedford.
 Bedford is also known for its antique shops.

-Beach, Bird Watching, Boat Launch Ramp, Boating, Cabins, Camping - Electric, Camping - Equestrian, Camping - Nonelectric, Camping - Youth Group, Canoeing, Cross Country Skiing, Day-use Lodge, Dock, Boat, Dock, Fishing, Dump Station, Frisbee Disc Golf, Hiking, Horseback Riding, Horseshoe Pits, Jogging/Running, Kayaking, Modern Cabins, Modern Campground, Mountain Biking, Non-modern Campground, Paddle Boating, Park Lake, Picnic Area, Picnic Shelter, Restrooms, Showers, Snowmobiling, Trails, Cross Country Skiing, Trails, Equestrian, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingMore than a mile
+Beach, Bicycling, Bird Watching, Boat Launch Ramp, Boating, Cabins, Cabins, Camping - Electric, Camping - Equestrian, Camping - Nonelectric, Camping - Youth Group, Canoeing, Day-use Lodge, Dock, Boat, Dump Station, Fish Cleaning Station, Fishing, Frisbee Disc Golf, Hiking, Horseback Riding, Horseshoe Pits, Jogging/Running, Kayaking, Modern Cabins, Modern Campground, Mountain Biking, Non-modern Campground, Paddle Boating, Park Lake, Picnic Area, Picnic Shelter, Restrooms, Showers, Swimming - Beach, Trails, Cross Country Skiing, Trails, Equestrian, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingLess than a mile

-ATM/Cash Machine, Fuel, Vehicles, Golf, Medical Clinic, Retail, Firewood, Town
+ATM/Cash Machine, Church, Firewood Sales, Fuel, Vehicles, Golf, Medical Clinic, Retail, Firewood, Town